trailofbits/test-fuzz/README.md

         --exact
             Target name is an exact name rather than a substring

+        --features <FEATURES>...
+            Space or comma separated list of features to activate

     -h, --help
             Print help information

         --list
             List fuzz targets

+        --manifest-path <PATH>
+            Path to Cargo.toml

         --no-default-features
             Do not activate the `default` feature